 She has been involved with pro-manchester for a number of years and very much enjoys her involvement on the Committees she sits on and is also the Chair of the pro-women group which forms part of the pro-manchester EDI committee.

-Carl was one of the last people to be discharged from the RAF in 1997 due to his sexuality although having an exemplary service record, he was the first openly gay person to join Greater Manchester Fire and Rescue Service in 1998 and then went on to win Mr Gay UK 2001.
+Carl was one of the last people to be discharged from the RAF in 1997 due to his sexuality although having an exemplary service record.
+He joined Greater Manchester Fire and Rescue Service in 1998 and left 1999, then went on to win Mr Gay UK 2001.

 In April 2019, his daughter Willow was born where Carl & his husband Simon are carrying out duel parenting with a lesbian couple.